RocketDerp/April14_2025/Grim_Blunt/Monotheism_MonoMyth_Common_Ground.md

 # Monotheism

-One god or manny gods, one agreement.
+One god or many gods, one agreement.

 I sometimes view Islam as a revision of Christianity from the perspective that prayer was taken to structure and routine.
 Like adding automatic routine oil changes for a internal combustion gasoline mechanical car engine.
 Or routine m aintenace on an aircraft engine.